Black Eyed Susan vine not blooming can make you think the plant is dying.

 There is no evidence a Black Eyed Susan vine blooms or doesn’t bloom because of other plants.

-If you’d still like to try planting a companion to the vine, use one of these:
+If you’d still like to try planting a companion to this vine, use one of these:

 - White phlox (Phlox paniculata)